dbushenko/trurl/README.md

     trurl <command> [parameters]
-      update -- fetch the updates from repository create <name> <project_template> [parameters_string] -- create project of specified type with specified name new <name> <template> <parameters_string> -- create file from the template with specified parameters, wrap it with "" list -- print all available templates
+      update -- fetch the updates from repository create <name> <project_template> [parameters_string] -- create project of specified type with specified name new <name> <file_template> <parameters_string> -- create file from the template with specified parameters, wrap it with "" list -- print all available templates
       help <template> -- print template info
       help -- print this help
+      version -- print version

 * Command 'update' fetches all the latest templates from the repository.
 Run it before using any other command.
 * Command 'list' shows available templates.
 Technically it finds all the files *.metainfo in $HOME/.trurl/repo and prints thir first lines.